VELEBIT

 companies and governments are increasingly using computer vision algorithms to detect people’s intimate traits, our findings expose a threat to the privacy and safety of gay men and women”.

-Following further research, Novak formed this project given safety for LGBTQI+ communities is a key priority in Novak’s practice.
+Following further research, Novak formed this project given safety for queer communities is a key priority in Novak’s practice.

 DOCUMENTATIOn